 To create a capital investment plan, start with a financial model showing the relationship between cash injections and the addressable market.
 Then, show how you will grow the user base to achieve a market reach over time.

 Link the number of users or sales with the pricing assumptions to calculate the forecast revenue.
-Split the plan into variable and fixed costs to show the parts of the financial model dependent on customers’ growth.
+Also, split the plan into variable and fixed costs to show the parts of the financial model dependent on customers’ growth.

 Then, using the capital investment, revenue and costs forecast, create a Cash Flow, Profit and Loss and Balance Sheet.

 Finally, estimate required equity additions and terminal value to calculate Return on Investment.
-Use metrics such as IRR or NPV to stress test the financial model and analyse the impact of selected assumptions on the Capital Investment Plan.
+In addition, use metrics such as IRR or NPV to stress test the financial model and analyse the impact of selected assumptions on the Capital Investment Plan.

 Click the button below to download my Capital Investment Plan Template in Excel.

-The spreadsheet combines capital investment with addressable market assumptions to forecast revenue, variable and fixed cost, and overall cash flow.
+The spreadsheet combines capital investment with addressable market assumptions to forecast revenue, variable and fixed costs, and overall cash flow.
 It also includes calculations of Return on Investment and sensitivity analysis.

 The template contains the following tabs and sections:

 - Financial Model: monthly cash flow forecast of the addressable market, customer reach, revenues and variable and fixed costs.
-Includes separate calculations of headcount and resource costs.
+Additionally, it includes separate calculations of headcount and resource costs.

 - Summary: an annual view of the capital investment plan with the main assumptions and financial metrics.
-Includes visualisation of yearly revenues, costs, EBITDA and cumulative cash flow.
+It also includes visualisation of yearly revenues, costs, EBITDA and cumulative cash flow.

 - Profit and Loss: an annual statement which links the financial model’s revenue and cost estimates to the net income forecast.
-Includes calculations of capital investment’s depreciation.
+Also, it includes calculations of capital investment’s depreciation.

 - Cash Flow Statement: an annual view of Cash Flows from Operations, Investment, and Financing.